jasonmacduffie/Nephelai/README.md

 *   **Courage:** Brave
 *   **Soul color:** Red

 Pulsecutters are amorphous beings of conjoined knives.
 They live in Eovumid's sphere, the Apothecary of Knives, which is an endless row of prison cells on either side.
 The Pulsecutters guard the halls, and visit each of the prisoners one at a time.
 They gently cut them with their knives, slowly poisoning them to death.
 Cuts from their knives are not very immediately dangerous, but they inject their victims with a slow-acting poison that kills them.
 The poison also causes incredible pain to the victim.
 Each additional cut increases the potency of the poison, which reduces the time until death.
+Pulsecutter Toxin is different from Blood Monstrosity, but if a Pulsecutter cuts a Blood Monster, then there is a chance it will transmit Blood Monstrosity at the same time.

+#### Fluttermice

+*   **Robustness:** 2
+*   **Number appearing:** 4-9
+*   **Disposition:** Hostile
+*   **Courage:** Cowardly
+*   **Soul color:** Red

+Fluttermice are five-foot-tall mice with leathery bat wings who harass mortals who refuse to fight in Lozie's sphere of Clashcircus.
+They have sharp teeth and claws.
+Fluttermice prefer to fly high in the sky, and periodically swoop down to strike.

+#### Percussors

+*   **Robustness:** 10
+*   **Number appearing:** 1
+*   **Disposition:** Peaceful
+*   **Courage:** Relentless
+*   **Soul color:** Red

+A Percussor is a twenty-foot-tall stone statue of a humanoid form that walks in a single direction at a constant pace.
+It crushes anything in its way, and then moves on.
+If it can somehow be forcibly rotated, then the Percussor will not actively resist but will continue walking forward in the direction it is turned.
+The Percussor is generally unintelligent and does not have any self-preservation instinct whatsoever, and will destroy itself by falling off cliffs or walking into the ocean.
+However, it has some capacity to reason to recognize e.g. that it must use its hands to scale a steep mountain in its way.

+#### Fouskalas

+*   **Robustness:** 5
+*   **Number appearing:** 2-8
+*   **Disposition:** Hostile
+*   **Courage:** Relentless
+*   **Soul color:** Red

+Fouskalas are gelatinous slimes that crawl throughout Omuzast's Shining Mansion.
+They force themselves into the mouths of mortals, suffocating them.

+#### Angstworms

+*   **Robustness:** 8
+*   **Number appearing:** 3-7
+*   **Disposition:** Hostile
+*   **Courage:** Brave
+*   **Soul color:** Red

+Angstworms are native to Embe's sphere of the Whimsical Grove.
+Angstworms are twenty-foot-long worm-like creatures with reptilian hides.
+Angstworms have no head, face, or eyes, but they have a mouth with razor-sharp teeth.
+Angstworms are also capable of levitating for short distances.
+Being in the presence of an Angstworm causes immediate terror.
+They slither on the ground, striking at their prey with their sharp teeth.

 ### Artificial Monsters